Fill out dental network forms

 DEA Number

-A registration number assigned to a healthcare provider by the Drug Enforcement Administration allowing them to prescribe controlled substances.
+A registration number assigned by the Drug Enforcement Administration that allows a healthcare provider to prescribe controlled substances.

 Attestation